 Project Description: This project is for the demolition and replacement of existing fuel kiosk.
-Included in the project is decommissioning of existing gasoline dispenser, decommissioning and capping existing unused electrical conduits, installation of new diesel engine fuel dispensing and storage system, installation of new LED lights in canopy, and repairs to structural support beams.
+Included in the project is decommissioning of existing gasoline dispenser, decommissioning and capping existing unused electrical conduits, installation of new DEF dispensing and storage system, and new LED lights in canopy and repairs to structural support beams.

 FY2019 FY2020 FY2021 FY2022 FY2023 Total

-Adopted Projected Projected Projected Projected Five Year
+Recomm Projected Projected Projected Projected Five Year

-\$0 \$0 \$0 \$0 \$235,000
+\$0 \$0 \$0 \$0 \$235,000 \$235,000